lpareja99/SSCrytography/README.md

 ## Integers Modulo n
 ### Pseudorandom number generator
+> Numbers used on the exercises as a: 123456789,
 * Linear Congruence Generator (lcg).
 * Random analisis using Chi-squared distribution.
    - Chi-Square